PrakharSinghal07/Kosh/Readme.md

 A comprehensive, unified platform designed to manage your enterprise’s intellectual assets, physical inventory, employee lifecycle, and audit trails — all in one place.

-## About The Project

-Most enterprises struggle with disconnected systems managing physical inventory, intellectual resources, employee data, and compliance logs, leading to silos, inefficiencies, and risks.

 <section>
   <h2>📘 About The Project</h2>
   <p>Most enterprises struggle with disconnected systems managing physical inventory, intellectual resources, employee data, and compliance logs, leading to silos, inefficiencies, and risks.</p>